 Don’t Forget Your Liver

 A main role of the liver is storage of sugar in the form of glycogen.
-Glycogen provides quick energy when needed.
-It also helps stabilize blood sugar levels in between meals.
-In order for the liver to have adequate stores of glycogen, carbohydrates must be consumed on a regular basis.
+Glycogen provides quick energy when needed, and it helps stabilize blood sugar levels in between meals.
+In order for the liver to have adequate stores of glycogen, consume carbohydrates on a regular basis.
 This is especially important for those under stress.
 One of the consequences of a long term low-carb diet is that the liver suffers from a lack of glucose, diminishing its ability to regulate blood sugar.

 As a result of poor blood sugar regulation, the body produces more stress hormones, like cortisol and adrenaline.
 These hormones break down muscle to create more glucose for brain function.
 Additionally, cortisol interferes with the liver’s ability to convert free T4 to free T3, thus compounding this already existing problem.
 As stress hormones rise, they create reverse T3, which further drives thyroid hormones low.
 The end result is a viscous cycle that ends in fatigue, weight gain, low sex hormones, disrupted sleep patterns, premature aging and physical degeneration.

 One last point about the liver: the liver not only plays a key role in blood sugar regulation but it also is responsible for detoxification of excess estrogen, which is suppressive to the thyroid hormones.
 In order to effectively detoxify excess estrogen, the liver needs glucuronic acid.
-Glucuronic acid is formed from glycogen.
+Glycogen forms glucuronic acid.
 One more reason to have carbohydrates in the diet.
-Estrogen is metabolized ideally by the liver via the 2-hydroxy estrone pathway.
-When this pathway is overloaded or damaged, the liver will use two other pathways via bile to eliminate estrogen.
+Ideally, the liver metabolizes estrogen via the 20hydroxy estrone pathway.
+When this pathway is overloaded or damaged, the liver uses two other pathways via bile to eliminate estrogen.
 When estrogen passes in this way through the colon, it is likely to be re-absorbed.
-For this reason, Raymond Peat, PhD recommends using raw one to two grated carrots daily.
-Raw carrots have been found to absorb estrogen efficiently.⁴
+For this reason, Raymond Peat, PhD recommends using raw one to two grated carrots daily because they efficiently absorb estrogen.⁴